intelia-agility/mlspecialisation/usecase2/README.md

 4. We decided not to introduce feature interactions because the combination of 3 and 4 features couldn't find strong patterns to introduce.

 5. The target column is slightly right-skewed.
-We will use the square root transformation to bring it into normal distribution.
+We will use the square root transformation to bring it into a normal distribution.
 In our downstream experiment, we will compare models including linear models, tree models, and deep neural networks.
 Our tree-family model and DNN model have no problem with skewed input data; however, the linear model assumes the input follows a normal distribution.
 Therefore, we need to normalise the data.

 6. Because of the implementation of some of the recommendation libraries, the target can only be within [0.0, 10.0].
 Accordingly, we will transfer the target into that range by using the formula: